 Yes.
 So we wouldn't necessarily teach it to a newly pregnant lady.
-She'd never done any hypopressives.
-I often have clients who use it as postnatal recovery and then become pregnant again.
-So there are elements of it they can use for their pregnancy if it's something they've learned before, but I would usually wait until they've had the baby.

-What's reason for that?
-Is that a known absolute contraindication?
-Or is that just because everybody's terribly worried about anyone who's pregnant because we'll get blamed if they miscarry.
+She'd never done any hyper aggressive.
+I often have clients who use it as postnatal recovery and then come become pregnant again.
+So there are elements of it they can use for their pregnancy if it's something they've learned before, but I would usually wait until they've had what's the reason for that?
+Is that an unknown absolute contraindication?
+Was that just terribly worried about anyone who's pregnant because we'll get blamed differential 100% we wouldn't any diagnose heart condition or specifically more things that are along the lines of a rhythmic conditions.
+If I'm unsure, I usually just ask the person to put me in touch with their doctor or their medical team.
+And I just exchange emails and tell them what I progressives is all about.
+And then it's up to them to decide whether they think it's a good idea or not for that person.

-Yeah, is that.
-So, if you introduce something too new, then you just, even though it's only breathing and postures, you still can't run the risk with it really.
-Diagnosed heart conditions are really the only thing that we would say, we wouldn't...
+Yeah, is that yeah, yeah.
+So, you know, if what you introduce something too new, then you just, even though it's only breathing and postures, you still can't run the risk with it really diagnose heart conditions are the really the only thing that we would say,